MicrosoftDocs/visualstudio-docs/docs/vs-2015/data-tools/troubleshooting-service-references.md

 This topic lists common issues that may occur when you are working with [!INCLUDE[vsindigo](../includes/vsindigo-md.md)] or [!INCLUDE[ssAstoria](../includes/ssastoria-md.md)] references in [!INCLUDE[vsprvs](../includes/vsprvs-md.md)].

 ## Error Returning Data from a Service
  When you return a `DataSet` or `DataTable` from a service, you may receive a "The maximum size quota for incoming messages has been exceeded" exception.
 By default, the `MaxReceivedMessageSize` property for some bindings is set to a relatively small value to limit exposure to denial-of-service attacks.
 You can increase this value to prevent the exception.
-For more information, see <xref:System.ServiceModel.BasicHttpBinding.MaxReceivedMessageSize%2A>.

  To fix this error: